 Mandy Waite is a Developer Advocate for the Google Cloud Platform and is based out of the UK.
 Mandy is working to make life easier for developers building scalable, performant and reliable applications as well as to inspire them to fully embrace the Cloud and the new way of thinking that it offers.
 In her spare time she is learning Japanese and has the ultimate ambition to work in Japan.

 Richard is an empirical technologist and solver of deep-dive technical problems.
-Recently he has been working on data analytics for high performance computing at jClarity and is writing a book on Java 8 Lambdas for O'Reilly.
-He is a leader in the London Java Community, sits on their JCP Committee and organises the Adopt-a-JSR programs for Lambdas and Date and Time in Java 8.
-Richard is also a known conference speaker, having talked at JavaOne, DevoxxUK, Geecon and JAX London.
-Previously he worked on static analysis problems, verifying part of a compiler and developing automated bug detection technology.
-He obtained a PhD in Computer Science from The University of Warwick where his research focussed on compiler theory.
+Recently he has written a book on Java 8 Lambdas for O'Reilly and is running java8training.com.
+He's worked as a developer in many areas including Statistical Analytics, Static Analysis, Compilers and Network Protocols.
+He is a leader in the London Java Community and runs Openjdk Hackdays.
+Richard is also a known conference speaker, having talked at Devoxx, JavaOne, Jfokus, Devoxx UK, Geecon, Oredev, JAX London and Codemotion.
+He has obtained a PhD in Computer Science from The University of Warwick.

 Klara is a senior developer in the Java Mission Control team at Oracle, coding GUIs and hacking the build system.
 She has been working with Java/JRockit Mission Control and the JRockit JVM since 2002.
 If you ask a question on the Mission Control forum, chances are Klara will give you an answer.
 You can also get hold of her on twitter to get the crochet pattern for the JDuchess mascot.